featherbear/UNSW-COMP3231/blog/content/post/virtual-memory.md

 The more bits MSB are used, the more the number of frames increase, by powers of two

+## Page Table

-## Two Level Page Table
+### Two Level Page Table

 > ie `0x01003007`
-`0000000100 0000000011 000000000111`
+> `0000000100 0000000011 000000000111`

 Split the MSB into two sections of MSB.

 The first table points to a different table

-## Inverted Page Table
+### Inverted Page Table

 The PID and Virtual Page Number is stored as entries in the IPT.
 The returned frame location is the address of the entry that matches the details.

 A **hash anchor table** is often used to reduce the size of possible virtual addresses

-## Hashed Page Table
+### Hashed Page Table

 HPT contains the Process ID, Virtual Page Number and Physical Frame Number

 # Calculating average memory accesses with the TLB

 Accesses if hit x Chance of hit + Accesses if miss x Chance of miss

 > For a 95% hit ratio
-`1 * 0.95 + 3 * 0.05 = 1.1`
+> `1 * 0.95 + 3 * 0.05 = 1.1`

 # Page Faults

-* Illegal accesses - dereferencing null pointers etc
+- Illegal accesses - dereferencing null pointers etc
-* Mapping not in the TLB
+- Mapping not in the TLB
-* Writing to a read only page (ie writing to the code segment of application memory)
+- Writing to a read only page (ie writing to the code segment of application memory)

 # MIPS R3000

-* EntryLo (12bits) - Offset
+- EntryLo (12bits) - Offset
-* EntryHi - contains the current ASID
+- EntryHi - contains the current ASID

-* VPN - the 20 MSB in a virtual number
+- VPN - the 20 MSB in a virtual number
-* ASID (6 bits) - Address Space Identifier
+- ASID (6 bits) - Address Space Identifier

-* ASID must be equal to EntryHi
+- ASID must be equal to EntryHi
-* EntryLo contains the PFN
+- EntryLo contains the PFN

-* Dirty bit 1 - Read and write
+- Dirty bit 1 - Read and write
-* Dirty bit 0 - Read only
+- Dirty bit 0 - Read only

-* Global bit 1 - Ignore even if ASID different
+- Global bit 1 - Ignore even if ASID different

-* Valid bit 1 - valid mapping
+- Valid bit 1 - valid mapping

 ## How-To

-1) Ignore the LSB (last 12 bits / last 3 hex characters)
+1. Ignore the LSB (last 12 bits / last 3 hex characters)
-2) Compare the MSB to the VPN
+2. Compare the MSB to the VPN
-3) Check if valid
+3. Check if valid
-4) Check if ASID matches, or if the global flag is set
+4. Check if ASID matches, or if the global flag is set
-5) Replace the MSB with PFN
+5. Replace the MSB with PFN
-6) Replace back the LSB
+6. Replace back the LSB
-7) Check dirty bits, etc
+7. Check dirty bits, etc

 ---